middletemplelibrary/A-Gentlemans-Library/README.md

 Today the society includes approximately 1,800 members worldwide.

 <param ve-image
       label="A meeting of the Royal Society in Crane Court.”
-This image is from George Walter Thornbury’s book “Old and New London, etc.” published in 1887 the picture shows a meeting of the Royal Society with Sir Issac Newton in the President’s Chair.
-Image courtesy of British Library CC0." url="https://github.com/user-attachments/assets/6a841963-e13c-4fff-959e-95bad778778e"
+This image is from George Walter Thornbury’s book “Old and New London, etc.” published in 1887 the picture shows a meeting of the Royal Society with Sir Issac Newton in the President’s Chair." url="https://github.com/user-attachments/assets/6a841963-e13c-4fff-959e-95bad778778e"
-       rotate="90">
+      rotate="90"
+       attribution="British Library"
+       license="CC0">

 ## 26. John Evelyn 1620-1706
 Middle Templar John Evelyn was an early Fellow of the Royal Society, writing books on horticulture and air pollution.
 Admitted to the Inn in 1636, he kept a diary of his time at the Inn until his death in 1706.